Why you can't start tasks (and two free tools that fix it)

 Is task initiation the same as procrastination?

 They overlap but they're not the same.
 Procrastination tends to involve a task you'd rather avoid, whereas initiation difficulty can happen with tasks you're genuinely motivated to do, because the cognitive cost of starting is high regardless of how you feel about the work.
-Procrastination often needs you to address the avoidance, initiation difficulty needs you to reduce the decision overhead at the moment of beginning.
+Procrastination often needs you to address the avoidance; initiation difficulty needs you to reduce the decision overhead at the moment of beginning.

 Next